Mikeriess/SynBPS/README.md

 ## How?
 The intended usage of this software is to benchmark new methods within predictive process monitoring research.
 Rather than calibrating a simulation model from an existing process (as in existing frameworks), the aim is to simulate theoretical processes with varying degrees of noise in duration distributions and entropy in the control-flow.

+![header image](https://github.com/Mikeriess/SynBPS/blob/main/docs/illustration.png)

 ## Why?
 The benefit of SynBPS is in the full transparency of the data generating process, which can help further understand the influence of process characteristics on predictive performance.

-![header image](https://github.com/Mikeriess/SynBPS/blob/main/docs/illustration.png)
+By changing the entropy of the process, SynBPS lets you compare the difference in predictive performance across everything between predictable to completely chaotic processes.

 # Getting Started
 You can install SynBPS using pip: